dapr/docs/howto/configure-mtls/README.md

 ### Bringing your own certificates

-Using Helm, you can provide the PEM encoded root cert, issuer cert and private key that will be populated in the Kubernetes secret.
+Using Helm, you can provide the PEM encoded root cert, issuer cert and private key that will be populated into the Kubernetes secret.

-*Note: This examples uses step to create the certificates.
+*Note: This example uses the step tool to create the certificates.
 You can install step [here](https://smallstep.com/docs/getting-started/).
 Windows binaries available [here](https://github.com/smallstep/cli/releases)*

 Create the root certificate: